dogasantos/masstomap/README.md

 You need to specify a masscan standard report file (-oL) and a name for the nmap report file this tool should create.
 A nmap grepable, text and xml report will be created.

+### Pause and Resume scan

+Masstomap creates a single nmap report per IP/target while it is running against a list of targets.
+The reason is that you can stop the scan and resume later.
+Soon as every target is scanned, masstomap will craft a single compliant nmap report using 3 different formats.

 ### FILES

 This tool will generate 4 files:<br>